 Must be available 24 hours a day

-“The working day of a top official in sport is extremely hectic.
+“The working day of a top official in sport orginsations is extremely hectic.
 They must be available 24/7.
 It is often crisis-oriented and unpredictable.
 Telephone calls come at almost any hour, day or night.
-There is a lot of travelling, and there are always meetings with NIF, local associations and other special federations,” says Sogn and summarises:
+There is a lot of travelling, and there are always meetings with NIF, local associations and other special federations,”she says.

 “The optimal top official has few obligations at home.”

 “She (his wife) was crucial in many ways.
 She got involved in FAU and so on, but she's always taken on a lot, a disproportionate amount of responsibility.
 I don't think I would have been able to do as much as I did, without her.
 I don't think so.
 How to solve it, that both get to use their resources, it's not easy.”

 It is these everyday logistics that have eventually become the consistent theme in the doctoral candidate’s project.

 A key question has been: Who is it who can be a top official in sport orginasations with this intense everyday work?

 “The top officials I interviewed were very dependent on having a ‘ground crew’ who could take care of things at home.” she says.

 Sogn wonders whether if it is even possible to get an orginasation that is as equal and diverse as they want to be.